Creating a custom project

 This module is used to generate a deployment

-Docker image which can be volume mapped into the manager and/or Keycloak containers to customise their behaviour.
+Docker image which can be volume mapped into the manager and/or Keycloak containers to customize their behaviour.
 The installDist

 directory in particular: